 Some ticks are so small that it is hard to see them.
 This makes it hard to tell whether you have removed the tick's head.
 If you do not see any obvious parts of the tick's head in the bite site, assume you have removed the entire tick, but watch for signs of a skin infection.

 - Use fine-tipped tweezers to remove a tick.
 If you don't have tweezers, put on gloves or cover your hands with tissue paper, then use your fingers.
 Do not handle the tick with bare hands.
+If part of the tick stays in the skin, leave it alone.
+It will likely come out on its own in a few days.

 - Do not try to smother a tick that is attached to your skin with petroleum jelly, nail polish, gasoline, or rubbing alcohol.
 This may increase your risk of infection.